FaceX-Zoo: A PyTorch Toolbox for Face Recognition: Introduction

 \section{Introduction}

 Deep learning based face recognition has witnessed great progress in research field.
 Correspondingly, there emerge a number of excellent open-source projects developed for facilitating the experiments and production of deep face recognition networks.
 For example, Facenet~\cite{facenet} is a TensorFlow~\cite{tensorflow2015-whitepaper} implementation of the model proposed by Schroff~\etal~\cite{schroff2015facenet}, which is a classic project for deep face recognition.
 OpenFace~\cite{amos2016openface} is a general face recognition library, especially for the support of mobile device applications.
 InsightFace~\cite{insightface} is a toolbox for 2D\&3D deep face analysis, mainly written in MXNet~\cite{chen2015mxnet}.
 It includes the commonly-used training data, network settings and loss functions. face.evoLVe~\cite{evoLVe} provides a comprehensive face recognition library for face related analytics and applications.
 Although these projects have been widely used and brought a great deal of convenience, the rapid development of deep face recognition techniques pursuits a significant need of a more comprehensive framework and standard evaluation to facilitate the research and development.
 To this end, we develop a new framework, named FaceX-Zoo, in the form of PyTorch~\cite{paszke2019pytorch} library, which is highly modular, flexible and scalable.
 It is composed of the state-of-the-art training pipeline for discriminative face feature learning, the standard evaluation towards fair comparisons, and the deployment SDK for efficient proof of concept and further applications.
 We release all the source codes and trained models to facilitate the community to develop their own solutions against various real-world challenges from the perspective of training, evaluation, and deployment.
 We hope that FaceX-Zoo is able to provide helpful support to the community and promote the development of face recognition.
+The remaining part of this paper is organized as follows.
+In Section~\ref{sec:overview}, we depict the structure and the highlight of FaceX-Zoo.
+In Section~\ref{sec:design_patt}, we introduce the detailed design of this project.
+Section~\ref{sec:experiment} provides the experiments with respect to the various supervisory heads and backbones that integrated in the training module, and reports the test accuracies on the commonly-used benchmarks which are also provided by the evaluation module.
+Section~\ref{sec:solution} presents our solutions for two practical situations, \ie shallow face learning and masked face recognition.
+Finally, we discuss about the future work and give the conclusion in Section~\ref{sec:future} and Section~\ref{sec:conclusion}, respectively.